 - In-situ silver resources, which have not yet been mined, represent a value store.

 - Even if only a fraction of the listed exploration companies might delineate an economically minable ore body from an exploration concept and then bring them into production, the profit potentials for investors are often enormous in these cases.

 A look at historical valuation ratios of various asset classes with each other, can make an important contribution in the strategic asset allocation process:

 An approach to assess the (current) valuation level of a commodity or asset class to any other investment instrument or asset class is the calculation of the direct trade ratio among each other.

 In the table below, we have calculated different ratios at various time points.
-According to the US Federal Reserve Bank of Minneapolis, the value of a given good in 1980 (for example, an ounce of gold) of $ 835 would be the inflation-adjusted equivalent in 2017 of $ 2,470.
-If, for example, the spot gold price reaches the inflation-adjusted high of 1980 at 2,470 again and the gold / silver ration would fall to 30, a theoretical silver price of USD 82 might be possible.
+According to the US Federal Reserve Bank of Minneapolis, the value of a given good in 1980 (for example, an ounce of gold) of $ 835 would be the inflation-adjusted equivalent in 2017 of $ 2,539.
+If, for example, the spot gold price reaches the inflation-adjusted high of 1980 at 2,470 again and the gold / silver ratio would fall concurrently to 40, a theoretical silver price of USD 63,48 might be possible.